Maldives: Environment

 Environmental issues other than sea level rise include bad waste disposal and sand theft.
-Although Maldives are kept relatively pristine and little litter can be found on the islands, most waste disposal sites are often substandard.
-The bulk of the waste from Malé and nearby resorts in Maldives is disposed of at Thilafushi, an industrial island on top of a lagoon reclaimed in the early '90s to sort waste management issues which had plagued the capital and surrounding islands.
+Although the Maldives are kept relatively pristine and little litter can be found on the islands, most waste disposal sites are often substandard.
+The bulk of the waste from Malé and nearby resorts in the Maldives is disposed of at Thilafushi, an industrial island on top of a lagoon reclaimed in the early '90s to sort waste management issues which had plagued the capital and surrounding islands.

 31 protected areas are administered by the Ministry of Climate Change, Environment and Energy and the Environmental Protection Agency (EPA) of Maldives.